kwaldenphd/how-computers-work/README.md

 Q9: Based on these settings, what do you think will happen when you click Execute?

-Q10: What settings (bus addresses, ALU operation, switches, and memory RW) would result in `R0-R3` being stored in memory location 4?
+Q10: What settings (bus addresses, ALU operation, switches, and memory RW) would result in R0 minus R3 being stored in memory location 4?

-Q11: What is the binary machine language representation of this instruction?
+Q11: Using the Instruction Set from step 35, how would you start translating the ADD R2 R1 R0 instruction from assembly or machine language to binary language?

-Q12: Were you correct?
-If not, verify where your mistake was.
+Q12: How does your answer to Q11 compare to the simulator output from step 39?
+What discrepancies (if any) can you identify?

-Q13: What is the assembly instruction for the following machine code? `1000001001001010`
+Q13: Using the Instruction Set from step 35, how would you start to translate the binary instruction (or machine code) 1000001001001010 into assembly language or instructional language?

-Q14: Were you correct?
-If not, verify where your mistake was.
+Q14: How does your answer to Q13 compare to the simulator output from step 43?
+What discrepancies (if any) can you identify?

 Q15: What do you expect to be the result when you click Execute?
 Run the simulation and verify your prediction.

 Q16: What would happen if you had forgotten the `HALT` instruction?
 How would the control unit react?

 Q17: Going back to our work with navigating the command line, open a Terminal on your laptop or desktop.
 Describe what you see.
-What is your user name?
-What is the root?

 Q18: When you use the ls -l command, can you decipher the information that is displayed?
 Watch https://youtu.be/exQNuYxqFpA to help decode the information.